Use a cloud distribution point in Configuration Manager

-Starting in Configuration Manager version 1902, Azure Resource Manager is the only deployment mechanism for new instances of the cloud distribution point.
+Azure Resource Manager is the only deployment mechanism for new instances of the cloud distribution point.
 Existing deployments continue to work.

 Where you create the cloud distribution point depends upon which clients need to access the content.
-Starting in version 1806, there are three types of cloud distribution points:

 Azure Resource Manager deployment: Create this type at a primary site or the central administration site.

-The cloud management gateway can also serve content to clients.
+The cloud management gateway (CMG) can also serve content to clients.
 This functionality reduces the required certificates and cost of Azure VMs.
 For more information, see Overview of cloud management gateway.